 High speed connectivity to other cloud services

 Both AWS and Google Cloud enable high-speed connectivity when accessing cloud services outside of VPCs.

 Google Cloud offers the following services:

 To connect to cloud services outside your VPC using public IP addresses, Google Cloud offers Direct Peering.
-The service allows access directly to all Google services, including G Suite, by connecting with a private network line in any of Google's Edge Points of Presence.
+The service allows access directly to all Google services, including Google Workspace, by connecting with a private network line in any of Google's Edge Points of Presence.